pastweb/atom-css/README.md

 ### classNames
 The scope ID suffix will be applied to all the classNames and keyframes names into the file.
+It is possible assign a function `(className: string, filePath: string, css: string) => string` for customize the className, this will be used just for the classNames.
 By default is `true`;
 as example:
 ```js